nofitnessforpurpose/TopSlotPower01/README.md

 Operation returned on correct insertion of batteries.

+#### Reverse biased leakage current
+Reverse biased leakage current from the on-board battery system into the boost convertor via the S1G dioxide was measured at ~15 nA @ 21 C. Though less than 100th of the current required for battery backup of the device and in such conditions can be ignored.
+Where a system is not in use for extended periods this current will over time discharge the on board batteries.
+Hence it is recommended to remove batteries from a unit which is in long term storage.
+See also <a href="https://github.com/nofitnessforpurpose/TopSlotBatterySaverBasic?tab=readme-ov-file#stored-energy-use">here</a> concerning batteries.

 ### Thermal evaluation
 Thermal evaluation of the device under full load (100 mA) conditions was performed to assess the temperature rise of the regulator and diode of the USB boost voltage regulator system.
 The input USB voltage was 4.9610 Volts at the PCB (5.250 Volts no load - 3 m USB cable), 10.118 Volts from the boost regulator output with the SVB voltage was 9.332 Volts presented to the load bank.
 The USB extension lead selected, so as to simulate a non-ideal scenario.